 The alternative – microwaveable meals or takeaways – are tempting but the truth is that they won’t give you the nutrients you need to be a healthy, happy and alert parent.
 You’ll feel tired, irritable and probably get sick and put on weight.
 This is especially worrying if you’re breast feeding.

-Before Oliver was born we (Emily) pre-made a tonne of freezable meals; lasagne, chile, gyoza, apple crumbles etc. It was amazingly useful.
-Not only was it cheaper, but also healthier and even more convenient than takeaway as we just had to throw it in then oven before a feed.
+Before Oliver was born we (Emily) pre-made a tonne of freezable meals; soups, lasagne, chile, gyoza, healthy deserts etc. It was amazingly useful.
+Not only was it cheaper, but also healthier and even more convenient than takeaway as we just had to throw it in then oven before a feed or before we collapsed.